miguelgimenezgimenez/Infinite-Book-List/README.md

 # ARCHITECTURE:
-The way this project is done is a bit different from other react projects I have worked with.
-In the routes file I will be passing the actions to be dispatched by the components, so that way I could reuse the ListPage component for all routes.
+The way this project is done is a bit different from other react projects I have worked with, since in the routes file I will be passing the actions as props to be dispatched by the components, so that way I could reuse the ListPage component for all routes.

 To Structure the project I have grouped the components as Atoms, Molecules and Pages:

 ### Atoms

-Simple components that consist of other Atoms or simple components.
+Simple components that consist of simple html Elements (or material-ui components).

 ### Molecules

-Components that render different simple components, like atoms or other molecules.
+Components that are composed of Atoms and other simple components

 ### Organisms